Best Twin XL Mattresses of 2023

 - Who is Best Suited for a Twin XL Mattress?

-A twin XL mattress is the second-smallest standard mattress size.
+A twin XL mattress is the second-smallest adult mattress size.
 It’s a variation on the shorter twin mattress, which is sometimes called a single.
+With their long and narrow dimensions, twin XL mattresses are a good fit for tall single sleepers between 6-foot-3 and 6-foot-8.

 At 38” wide and 80” long, twin XL mattresses are the same width as twin mattresses but 5 inches longer.
 They’re the same length as queen-size and king-size mattresses, but narrower.
 They’re narrower but longer than full-size mattresses.